Battleground postal delays persist with mail voting underway | WTOP

 U.S. Postal Service records show delivery delays have persisted across the country as millions of Americans are voting by mail, raising the possibility of ballots being rejected because they arrive too late.

 Postal data through Oct.
-9, the latest numbers available, show nearly all the agency’s delivery regions missing its target of having at least 95% of first-class mail arrive within five days.
+9, released through a federal court order, show nearly all the agency’s delivery regions missing its target of having at least 95% of first-class mail arrive within five days.
 Parts of the presidential battleground states of Minnesota, Wisconsin, Michigan, Pennsylvania and Ohio fell short of delivery goals by wide margins as the agency struggles to regain its footing after a tumultuous summer.

 The delays are a worrisome sign for voters who still have not returned their absentee ballots.
 That is especially true in states such as Michigan, where ballots must be received by Election Day.
 Other states require a postmark by Nov.
 3.